Those are the lanes in which she thrives.

 With over 25 years of artistic experience, she has performed in numerous American cities, Canada, Great Britain, and the Netherlands.
 She has also provided choreography and conducted workshops for various high school and collegiate groups, theatrical organizations and institutions such as Birmingham-Southern College and Phillips Community College of the University of Arkansas.
 Under the tutelage of the late Bishop Kevin P. Turner, Wade served as a creative consultant and choreographer for 15 years at the University of Alabama at Birmingham (UAB) Gospel Choir where she contributed to their annual concerts and productions Gospel 101: Go Dominate!, Gospel Anthology I and II, Mirrors, and Nu-Soul City.
 Her poetic contributions were published in works by Musaic Productions, LLC, founded by late author and filmmaker Nancy T. Stricklin.
 She also served as a performing/teaching artist with Nathifa Dance Company & Outreach, LLC where she performed and taught African dance in public schools and community events.

 C.J.
 Wade embodies a life mission of empowering others through education and the arts.
-Being a keynote public speaker, she always seeks to enrich and engage audience members with invoking thought and lasting insight.
+Being a keynote public speaker, she always seeks to enrich and engage audience members by invoking thought and lasting insight.
 In 2012, she founded the award-winning creative collective Workmanship Incorporated, which has performed nationally and internationally, including the Karz Productions’ DANCE THE DREAM – commemorating the 50th Anniversary of Rev. Dr. Martin Luther King’s “I Have A Dream” Speech.
 Her collective also performed at Bishop J. Drew Sheard’s Greater Emmanuel Institutional COGIC (Detroit, MI), John P. Kee’s New Life City of Praise (Charlotte, NC), and won locally and nationally at the Dr. Dorinda Clark-Cole SMA Conference.

 Her motto: “Live fully; die empty.”